Microsoft ends support for Internet Explorer on June 16, 2022.

 Electricity consumption accounts for over 90% of greenhouse gas emissions of NTT Group's business activities--the Group consumes the equivalent of 1% of the power generation throughout all of Japan.

 Furthermore, the NTT Group is pushing for greater electricity usage efficiency with the aim of reducing the risk of business disruptions and helping to mitigate climate change.
-The fiscal 2025 target for power efficiency per data transmission in our telecommunications business, including data centers, has been set to double that of fiscal 2017.
-An efficiency of 1.9-times was achieved in fiscal 2021.
+The fiscal 2025 target for power efficiency per data transmission in our telecommunications business, including data centers, has been set to double (EP100) that of fiscal 2017, and for fiscal 2030 the target has been set to ten times (environmental target 2030) that of fiscal 2013.
+In fiscal 2022 we achieved 8.0x of the former and 2.2x of the latter, reaching the 2x energy efficiency target three years earlier than planned.
+This is the first such achievement by a Japanese company that is a member of the international EP100 initiative.

 Energy-Saving Data Centers